coopdigital/coop-frontend/packages/shared-component--app/readme.md

 ```

 ## Usage
-You can include `component-app-download` in your project by referencing it from your existing CSS via `@import` statement:
+You can include `shared-component--app` in your project by referencing it from your existing CSS via `@import` statement:
 ```css
 @import "node_modules/@coopdigital/shared-component--app/dist/app-download.css";
 ```